-If you’re heard about European fulfillment network for Amazon sellers, then you’re probably aware of Amazon’s global program and FBA services.
+If you’re heard about the European fulfillment network for Amazon sellers, then you’re probably aware of Amazon’s global program and FBA services.
 Becoming a global seller on Amazon is not an easy task, and this undertaking comes with its own set of problems.
 Selling your product in an international market can be intimidating however with the help of Amazon FBA and Amazon Global services, this process has become a tad bit simpler.
 If you’re planning on selling your products offshore, there are three basic types you can consider –

 European Fulfillment Network (EFN)

 With European Fulfillment Network (EFN) you ship your products to Amazon’s fulfillment center which will be held in one country.
-Once an order is placed by a customer the items will be picked, packed and shipped by Amazon.
+Once an order is placed by a customer the items will be picked, packed, and shipped by Amazon.
 You pay only local fulfillment fees on domestic orders.
 With Amazon’s EFN Network you can sell on Amazon’s other European marketplaces with cross-border fees.

 With Pan-European FBA you ship your products to Amazon’s fulfillment center in your home marketplace.
 The order fulfillment process is done by Amazon.
 Amazon distributes your products throughout Europe based on anticipated demand without any cross-border fees.
 You can also save up to 52% in fulfillment fees.